What Does it Mean to Study Systems Engineering?

 - Communication among engineers, managers, suppliers, and customers in regards to the system's operations

-The systems engineering major covers a broad range of disciplines, providing insight into everything that goes into the production of a process or product, including:
+The systems engineering major covers a broad range of disciplines, including:

 - Advanced math, including calculus and differential equations